Pittsburgh International Airport: Ground transportation

 PIT is located at Exit 53 of Interstate 376 and the Western Terminus Pennsylvania Route 576 (future I-576), and within 10 mi of Interstate 79 and 15 mi of Interstate 76, the Pennsylvania Turnpike.
 Interstate 70 to the south and Interstate 80 to the north are both less than an hour away.
 Just beyond Interstates 70 and 80, Interstate 77 to the west and Interstate 68 to the south are within 90 minutes of the airport.

 PIT offers on-site parking patrolled by the Allegheny County Police.
 The local Grant Oliver Corporation ran the parking from the airport's opening in 1952 until the Allegheny County Airport Authority chose to switch to national contractor LAZ Parking, which took over in October 2022 and will also oversee new facilities planned to open in 2024.
-Grant Oliver offered a GO FAST Pass account to pay for parking electronically via E-ZPass, with billing and other aspects of the system handled by Grant Oliver.
-When LAZ Parking took over, this was replaced with a reservation-based system.
+Grant Oliver offered a GO FAST Pass account to pay for parking electronically via E-ZPass.
+This system was renamed to PIT Express Pass by LAZ.
+LAZ also offers online parking reservations.
 There are regular parking shuttles to the Long Term and Extended lots that can be accessed from the Baggage Claim level of the Landside Terminal.
 There are four options for parking: Short Term, Long Term, Extended, and Economy.
 The economy option was added in 2021.
 The short term garage has 2100 spaces and is attached to the landside terminal via the enclosed moving walkway.
 The long term section is also connected to the enclosed moving walkway and has 3,100 spaces available.
 The extended and economy sections have an outdoor walkway that leads to the enclosed moving walkway and have 8,000 spaces available.

 Bus service is also available from Downtown Pittsburgh and the city's University District (Oakland) via the Port Authority of Allegheny County's 28X Route.
 Mountain Line Transit's Grey Line also has service to areas south of Pittsburgh including Waynesburg, Pennsylvania; Morgantown, Fairmont, and Clarksburg, West Virginia.
 BCTA Transit formerly served locations north and westbound from the airport.
 The Pittsburgh Light Rail currently does not stop at the airport.